hov172/MacNetworkPrinterSharedUtility/README.md

-# 👨‍💼 A created a new Beta that supports Airprint
+# 👨‍💼 Created a new Beta that supports Airprint

 https://github.com/hov172/MacNetworkPrinterSharedUtility/releases/tag/MacNetPrinterSharedUtilityBeta